Dunwoody Georgia home where radon testing is recommended

 Sub-membrane depressurization: a sealed vapor barrier over exposed soil with active suction pulling radon from beneath the membrane and venting it outside.

 Both systems achieve 90-99% radon reduction.
 A post-mitigation test confirms the system is performing as expected.
-Use our mitigation cost estimator to get a more specific estimate for your home.
+Use our see typical mitigation costs to get a more specific estimate for your home.

 Dunwoody Homeowners